On the sample covariance matrix estimator of reduced effective rank population matrices, with applications to fPCA: An application to fPCA

-The proof of Proposition~\ref{p:eigen_func} follows directly from Proposition~\ref{p:approx}, Corollary~\ref{c:eigenvalue}, and Proposition~\ref{p:eigenvector}, hence the details are omitted. \begin{rem}\textnormal{ Proposition~\ref{p:eigen_func} evaluates the accuracy of sample eigenvalues and eigenvectors as a function of both the sample size and the number of observations per subject.
-In particular, for the Brownian motion, we recall that $\eta_2 = O\left\{(\ln n / n)^{1/2}\right\}$ and thus with high probability.
-Reasoning as in Theorem~\ref{t:eigenvalue_detect} of Section~\ref{sec:eigen}, it also follows that the ratio between all sample eigenvalues above $\eta_{f}$, or above an estimate of it, and the corresponding theoretical values, will also be close to one, with high probability.} \end{rem}
+\begin{rem} Proposition~\ref{p:eigen_func} evaluates the accuracy of sample eigenvalues and eigenvectors as a function of both the sample size and the number of observations per subject.
+In particular, for the Brownian motion, we recall that $\eta_2 = \mathrm{O} \{(\ln n / n)^{1/2} \}$ and thus

+with high probability.
+Reasoning as in Theorem~\ref {t:eigenvalue_detect} of Section~\ref{sec:eigen}, it also follows that the ratio between all sample eigenvalues above $\eta_{f}$, or above an estimate of it, and the corresponding theoretical values, will also be close to one, with high probability. \end{rem}

 We recall that the accuracy of the sample eigenvectors also depends on how well separated the eigenvalues of the operator $\mathcal{K}$ are from each other.
-Under our assumptions on the covariance operator we have control on the degree of separation.
+Under our assumptions on the covariance operator, we have control on the degree of separation.
 We can therefore derive the analogue of Theorem~\ref{t:eigen_detect} of Section~\ref{sec:eigen} for functional data, and state it below.